You’ve got the bath ready with epsom salts. Candles are lit and the Chris Botti tunes are bouncing off the bathroom walls.

 These recommendations work fast.
 It should only take a few nights to restore the “tanks’.
 Another recommendation I strongly encourage is to have that same drink concoction next to your bed.
 This will help in case you do wake and you can take a drink and not get out of bed.
 Again, this will bring those hormones down and allow you to go back to sleep.

-I’ve mentioned this before but the.
 I’m sure you’ve heard friends telling you magnesium works.
 It can indeed but if the thyroid is not working then the cells won’t hold onto magnesium.
 Thyroid hormone and estrogen are also antagonists.
 The thyroid ideally supplies the cells with the energy required.
 Estrogen will try to block that process.
 Vitamin D and calcium will also allow to the cells to maintain energy.
 Pay attention to your sleep pattern to see if the end of winter is worse for sleep.
 This would suggest vitamin D levels and lack of light being problematic.
 Sleep requires energy contrary to popular belief.
 An energized cell is a relaxed cell.
 Very similar to a two year old who is over tired and then becomes hyper.

 Lowering estrogen (which i’ll talk about in an up coming post) will be important.
 Some of the bullet points to lowering estrogen: